 Morocco is a truly delightful country to discover.
 Charming ruins, pristine beaches, enchanting palaces, picturesque streets and bustling medinas are all a part of what makes the country so diverse and wonderful to explore.

-But, as with any other North African, Muslim country, life in Morocco is very different from that in the West and that may raise some safety concerns for travelers.
+However, as with any other North African, Muslim country, life in Morocco is very different from that in the West.
+From this difference arise safety concerns for travelers.
 In the various sections below, we cover the main safety issues in Morocco while offering plenty of practical and easy solutions to help you deal with them during your stay.

-Health does not need to be a main concern for those looking to travel to Morocco.
-As a virtually malaria-free country, you do not need to worry about mosquito bites, but you can take the usual precautions to stay safe (i.e. wearing lightly-colored clothes, using insect repellent in the warmer months, etc.).
+General health concerns that afflict much of the rest of Africa do not need to be a main concern for those looking to travel to Morocco.
+For example, Morocco is virtually a malaria-free country.
+You do not need to worry about mosquito bites.
+However, you can take the usual precautions to stay safe (i.e. wearing lightly-colored clothes, using insect repellent in the warmer months, etc.).

 There are also no required vaccines to enter the country but you are advised to have your polio and tetanus vaccines in order.
 If you like to be as safe as possible, having the Typhoid and Hepatitis A (and even Hepatitis B) vaccines are recommended.